Android-CodePath/capstone-project/README.md

 **Optional Nice-to-have Stories**

-* Show me some receipes!
+- [ ] Show me some receipes!
-* Group poll (???)
+- [ ] Group poll (???)
-* "Loading" message to indicate choice being made
+- [ ] Loading" message to indicate choice being made

 ### 2. Screen Archetypes

 * Main screen
-  * User enters a list of options, then there is an a button [Help me choose!] that will generate a random option from the given list.
+  * User should be see two options to choose from
+* Add choices screen
+  * User can add their choices

 ### 3. Navigation